 - A peak among those aged 75 to 84 years in the number of occupied bed days for several of the long term conditions shown (i.e. Hypertensive Diseases, Angina, Acute Myocardial Infarction, Other Ischaemic Heart Disease, Heart Failure and COPD); and - Considerably more bed days were required for COPD than any other individual LTC listed.

-Figure 7.14: Number of bed days by main diagnosis for selected Long Term Conditions, Scotland, 2010/11p, males & females combined p Data for NHS Scotland for 2010/11 are estimated to be only 97% complete and are therefore provisional.
+Figure 7.20: Number of bed days by main diagnosis for selected long term conditions, Scotland, 2010/11^p, males and females combined

 Please note that the y-axis scale is not consistent across these charts